Strin6s/printf/README.md

-# This is a team project and the collaborators are
+# printf
-# Strin6s @ Oberetochi
+This project was written by Bright Strin6s and Tochukwo Nwosa